-Monday through Friday, 7:30 am to 9 pm Saturday and Sunday, 9 am to 9 pm
+Monday through Friday, 9 am to 8:30 pm Saturday, Sunday, and Holidays, 10 am to 8:30 pm

-The Gift Shop is located behind the Information Desk.
-It offers a wide selection of items, including flowers, toiletries, newspapers, magazines, cards, snacks, beverages, gifts, and mylar balloons.
+The Gift Shop is located on the first floor in the lobby of the Hospital.
+It offers a wide selection of items, including flowers, toiletries, newspapers, magazines, cards, snacks, beverages, gifts, and Mylar balloons.
 You may call the Gift Shop to have deliveries made to your room.

 For the health and safety of our patients, latex balloons are prohibited in the Hospital.
-Mylar balloons and flowers (fresh cut, artificial, and dried arrangements) are prohibited in all intensive care units, recovery rooms, operating rooms, Newborn Nurseries, the Labor and Delivery Unit, as well as oncology and transplant units.
+Mylar balloons and flowers (fresh cut, artificial, and dried arrangements) are prohibited in all intensive care units, recovery rooms, operating rooms, Newborn Nursery, the Labor and Delivery Suite, as well as oncology and transplant units.

-Guest Facility
+Guest Facility and Hotels